Editorial by Industrial Quick Search

 Load, Stiffness, and Moment Ratings

-The load capacity, moment rating, and stiffness of the slide are determined by the slide's construction and bearing or way system.
+The load capacity, moment rating, and stiffness of the slide depend on its design and the bearing or guiding system used.

 Drive Mechanism Type